NoiseSDF2NoiseSDF: Learning Clean Neural Fields from Noisy Supervision: Introduction

 \section{Introduction}

-Learning from imperfect targets~\cite{zhang2018generalized,han2018co,pmlr-v80-lehtinen18a,bora2018ambientgan,zhu2017unpaired} is a fundamental challenge in machine learning, particularly when obtaining clean training labels is impractical or unfeasible.
-In image processing, the pioneering work of Noise2Noise~\cite{pmlr-v80-lehtinen18a} demonstrated that image restoration could effectively be achieved by observing multiple corrupted instances of the same scene.
-Specifically, this method leverages the principle that pixel values at identical coordinates in different noisy images ideally represent the same underlying true signal.
-Consequently, the model learns to restore clean images by simply minimizing a straightforward MSE loss between noisy observations.
-See Figure~\ref{fig:pixel_vs_point_vs_sdf} (a).
+Learning from imperfect targets \cite{zhu2017unpaired,zhang2018generalized,han2018co,pmlr-v80-lehtinen18a,hong2022pointcam,bora2018ambientgan,du2023weakly} is a fundamental challenge in machine learning, particularly when obtaining clean labels is impractical or unfeasible.
+In image processing, the pioneering work of Noise2Noise (N2N) \cite{pmlr-v80-lehtinen18a} demonstrated that image restoration could effectively be achieved by observing multiple corrupted instances of the same image.
+Specifically, N2N leverages the principle that pixel values at identical coordinates in different noisy images ideally represent the same underlying true signal.
+Then, the model learns to restore clean images by minimizing a simple loss, such as mean squared error (MSE), between noisy observations, as shown in Figure \ref{fig:pixel_vs_point_vs_sdf} (a).